axlan/robopenguins-blog/_posts/2021-07-30-printing-mtg-cards.md

 I intentionally left the companion text off Yorion, but accidently removed the `flying` keyword as well:
 [<img class="center" src="{{ site.image_host }}/2021/mtg/typo_thumb.webp" alt="agent link">]({{ site.image_host }}/2021/mtg/typo.jpg)

+So far it's been a lot of fun having a set of decks to cycle through and seeing a huge swath of what MtG has to offer.
+My wife and I have been working through the combinations and she even started a spreadsheet to track the match up favorability ranking.